 Before moving to Spain, you should make sure you apply for the European Health Insurance Card (EHIC).

 An EHIC will cover you for emergency healthcare treatment in Spain.
 It is for tourists as a rule but will cover your first few weeks or months in Spain.

 If retired, the office in the park will register you with the local medical centre.
 Health care is free for pensioners.

 Living in Spain is not all about having access to some great health care services.
 It is also about looking after yourself.

 A much more relaxed way of life coupled with a great Mediterranean diet.
-Fresh fruit and veg is to be found in the weekly markets at a much lower cost than in the UK.
+Fresh fruit and veg are available in the weekly markets at a lower cost than in the UK.

 How you live your life in Spain is important.
 The better weather means you can enjoy plenty of walks.
 The Mediterranean diet also helps.

 Of course, there are other factors, as well.
 The relaxed lifestyle makes life stress free, and of course, everyone feels better sitting on the decking in the sunshine.
 That is what retirement is all about.

 For eating out, the Spanish also love fish which is very good for you.